andrewjrobinson/lscc_docs/docs/tutorials/hpc/index.md

 * **Node**: a server grade computer which is part of an HPC
 * **Batch Job**: a group of one or more related Unix commands that need to be run (executed) for a user.  e.g. run fastqc on all my samples
 * **Partition (or Queue)**: a list of jobs that need to be run.
-There is often more than one partition on an HPC which usually have specific requirements for the jobs that can run be added to them.  e.g. *8hour* will accept jobs less than or equal to 8hours long
+There is often more than one partition on an HPC which usually have specific requirements for the jobs that can be added to them.  e.g. *8hour* will accept jobs less than or equal to 8hours long
 * **Runtime**: the amount of time a job is expected (or actually) runs
 * **Resources**: computation resources that can be given to our jobs in order to run them.  e.g. CPU Cores, Memory, and Time.
 * **Job Script**: a special BASH script that SLURM uses to run a job on our behalf once resources become available.
 Job scripts contain details of the